 Some of my other recent research profiled by the UBC Department of Political Science

-- Fragmenting Globalization: The Politics of Preferential Trade Liberalization in China and the United States (with Ka Zeng), University of Michigan Press (Michigan Studies in International Political Economy), forthcoming in Spring 2021.
+- Fragmenting Globalization: The Politics of Preferential Trade Liberalization in China and the United States (with Ka Zeng), University of Michigan Press (Michigan Studies in International Political Economy), March 2021.

 - How China Sees the World (with Kai He and Huiyun Feng), Palgrave Macmillam, December 2019.

 – Book review: Pacific Affairs (by Robert Sutter), Journal of Chinese Political Science (by Gregory Moore)

 – Order through Palgrave or Amazon.